-Implant placement: a carefully planned surgery
+Dental implant placement: a carefully planned surgery

 Follow-up: the key to a long-lasting implant

-Dental implant surgery: consult a specialist
+Dental implant placement: consult a specialist

 The success of dental implant placement depends not only on the surgery itself but on the entire process, including surgical and prosthodontic planning and postoperative follow-up.
 By asking questions about your background and performing proper x-rays, an oral and maxillofacial specialist will be able to determine the solution that best suits your situation.